true-async/php-true-async-rfc/basic.md

 but it may trigger an `E_WARNING` to maintain compatibility with expected behavior for functions like `fwrite` (if such behavior is specified in the documentation).

+#### Cancellation policy

+When a coroutine is cancelled, the Scheduler resumes it with an exception and applies the **Cancellation Policy**.
+The **Cancellation Policy** controls what happens next:

+1. If the cancelled coroutine does not complete but returns control to the Scheduler (uses `suspend`), it is marked as a *Zombie* (if it hasn’t already been marked), but no warning is issued.
+2. The Scheduler grants the coroutine a limited number of time quanta and waits for it to finish.
+3. If the coroutine still fails to complete within this time, the `Scheduler` raises the cancellation exception again.
+4. If the coroutine is still unable to properly terminate after this second exception, the system transitions into a *fatal error* state.

 #### protect function

 Sometimes it's necessary to execute a critical section of code that must not be cancelled via `CancellationException`.